Rowan County, North Carolina

 The Reality

 Salisbury's downtown is experiencing genuine revival.
 The Bell Tower Green, a new public park in the heart of downtown, has become a catalyst for investment.
 Restaurants, breweries, and boutique shops are occupying the historic storefronts that line Main Street.
-This isn't speculative development—it's organic growth driven by people choosing character over convenience.
+This isn't speculative development.
+It's organic growth driven by people choosing character over convenience.

 The I-85 corridor position matters.
 Salisbury sits between Charlotte and the Triad (Greensboro, Winston-Salem, High Point), making it accessible to multiple employment markets.
 Remote workers have discovered what locals already knew: you can live somewhere with history and community without sacrificing connectivity.